EASTERN NEWSROOM

 McMahan began her address by welcoming new employees and celebrating successes of departments.
 She highlighted accomplishments that will provide cutting-edge education and hands-on learning opportunities that prepare students for high-demand careers, including Phase 1 of the Science Building and the opening of the SIERR Building in Spokane; an educational partnership with Fairchild Airforce Base; and recent grants for $1 million to establish the EWU Cybersecurity Clinic, which will offer free digital security services to under-resourced organizations while providing applied learning for students, and $975,000 to support the recruitment and retention of historically excluded STEM-focused faculty members.

 Applied learning, which has long been an emphasis at EWU, has contributed to evolving the university brand to include “the region’s polytechnic,” she said.
 (Learn more by visiting our polytechnic website.)
+“Our goal is to make applied learning a hallmark of an EWU degree, ensuring that every student has the opportunity to participate in hands-on learning that prepares them for a meaningful career.”

 This rebranding, which is being implemented after almost a year of consideration and consultation, was arrived upon with the help of faculty and staff who volunteered for a “brand and identity” work group.
 The group worked in cooperation with EWU’s marketing consultant, idfive, to analyze research and come up with strategies to proudly proclaim EWU’s strengths to its many audiences.